Geometry-Aware Edge-State Tracking for Resilient Affine Formation Control: CONCLUSIONS

-In this paper, we proposed an estimation framework to enhance the robustness of affine formation control to the loss of observations which are modeled as time-varying functional graphs.
-Our framework fuses estimators using both temporal and spatial (geometrical) information and is also flexible to exploit these estimators individually.
-Some example algorithms are presented under the proposed framework and we presented simulations for different types of time-varying graphs.
-In particular, the geometry-aware relative Kalman filtering (GA-RKF) is proven to be robust for all presented scenarios.
-In our future work, we aim to further strengthen several aspects of our proposed framework.
-First, the discussions are limited to the edges availability and node departures w.r.t. followers.
-Furthermore, theoretical guarantees on the stability of the formation control using such an estimation framework should be investigated.
+In this paper, we proposed the GA-RKF algorithm to enhance the resilience of AFC to topological changes induced by observation losses.
+Our algorithm adaptively fuses temporal and spatial (geometrical) information using a Kalman filtering framework that results in the convergence in extreme settings, which are shown by theoretical results and numerical experiments.
+We have also shown the practical applicability of GA-RKF in random edge loss and permanent node failure scenarios.
+In our future work, we aim to strengthen several aspects of our proposed framework further.
+First, the discussions are limited to the edge availability and node departures w.r.t. followers.
+Furthermore, we would like to generalize our solutions to general directed graphs.

 \appendices